 Why are you sitting in a self defense class?
 To hear about something you already assumed?
 To learn something usefull?

-The founder of Israeli Defense Forces Krav Maga, and also the Watered Down Civilian Dojo Version of it, Imrich Lichtenfeld had said that in a fight every second that passed your life is at danger.
+The founder of Israel Defense Forces Krav Maga, and also the Watered Down Civilian Dojo Version of it, Imrich Lichtenfeld had said that in a fight every second that is passing your life is at danger.
 So to eliminate that danger, the easiest solution is to eliminate your opponent.
-So you really do not want to fight but rather to eliminate the danger as quickly as possible.
+You really do not want to fight but instead you would rather eliminate the danger as quickly as possible.

 Of course you need to do your homework and find out all the legal consequences, but more important why learn self defense methods if they will not be successful most of the times when you need them?
 After all you live once, and why should anyone take this opportunity away from you.
 Well if you got killed you would not have the luxury to think it over again.